 You'll also need to provide the following with your application:

-A risk assessment for the storage of explosives
+a risk assessment for the storage of explosives

-Site location and plans of the storage, showing separation distances from other risks
+site location and plans of the storage, showing separation distances from other risks

-Proof of authorisation from your landlord (if applicable) that explosives may be stored at the site
+proof of authorisation from your landlord (if applicable) that explosives may be stored at the site

-Selling fireworks all year
+Licence to sell fireworks all year

 You can only sell fireworks during the following periods:

-During the period 15 October to 10 November
+during the period 15 October to 10 November

-During the period 26 December to 31 December
+during the period 26 December to 31 December

 To apply for the all year licence please download and complete the all year sale of fireworks application.
 The fee for the all year licence is £500.

-Please return applications to:
+Please return your application to:

-PO Box 502
+PO Box 505

-Cheques should be made payable to Middlesbrough Borough Council
+Cheques should be made payable to Middlesbrough Borough Council.